 Unique Program Aspects

 This is a group of residents and faculty who work together to find ways to improve our residency training.
-Representatives from each class are nominated by their peers to sit on this committee that meets monthly.
-Each year the committee chooses 23 major topics to address that have been generated by concerns from residents and faculty, and many of the changes and innovations our residency has implemented have originated from ResComm.
+Representatives from each class are nominated by their peers to participate in monthly committee meetings.
+Each year the committee chooses major topics to address that have been generated by residents and faculty, and many of the changes and innovations our residency has implemented have originated from ResComm.
 Committee members serve as the voice of their residency class and are always looking for ways to optimize educational opportunities and experiences for the residents.

-All categorical R2s (who are not in a pathway or track) have a rotation called Personal/Professional Development, which is an opportunity to take time to work on personal and professional goals.
-This is a really open and personalized rotation, and residents choose to spend time working on research, meeting with potential mentors or advisors, shadowing in fields of potential interest, while also working on personal wellness.
-Residents spend some time reflecting on their time during and before residency, and at the end of the rotation, give an informal presentation to the graduate medical education office to share their process, highlight their pursuits, and receive mentoring support.
+All categorical R2s (who are not in a pathway or track) have a rotation called Personal/Professional Development, which is an opportunity to take time to work on personal and professional goals and build mentorship.
+This is a personalized rotation, and residents choose to spend time working on research, advocacy, meeting with potential mentors or advisors, shadowing in fields of potential interest, mapping career goals, and spending time on personal wellness.
+At the end of the month residents give an informal presentation to the graduate medical education office to share their process, highlight their pursuits, and receive mentoring support.

 We have several curricula, many of which stemmed from resident passions, which offer residents education on topics outside of clinical medicine.
-These curricula include: RATL (Residents As Teachers and Leaders), INCLUDE (INclusion, Cultural humiLity, Diversity, Equity), and AAP/Advocacy.
-These curricula offer noon conferences and small group teaching sessions on various topics, events outside of the hospital with leaders in these fields, and resident committees that shape important changes and promote resident research.
-In addition, the INCLUDE curriculum offers formal equity, diversity and inclusion training sessions for all residents.
+These curricula include: RATL (Residents As Teachers and Leaders), INCLUDE (INclusion, Cultural humiLity, Diversity, Equity), and Advocacy.
+These curricula offer morning reports, noon conferences and small group teaching sessions on various topics, events outside of the hospital with leaders in these fields, and resident committees that shape important changes and promote resident research.
+In addition, the INCLUDE curriculum provides formal equity, diversity and inclusion training sessions for all residents.

 Quality Improvement and Teaching

 Each August, Stanley Stamm Summer Camp gives children with serious illnesses the chance to go fishing, ride horses and take part in other activities typical of summer camp at a week-long sleepover camp near Mt.
 Rainier.
 Our camp, founded by Seattle Children’s first pediatric cardiologist, Dr. Stanley Stamm, includes medical support so that children who are unable to attend other camps can join in the fun.
 Residents are invited, and encouraged, to attend as camp counselors and volunteers, and many return year after year.